 John O’Leary has fifteen years’ experience practicing bankruptcy law with Hames, Anderson, Whitlow & O’Leary, P.S. in Kennewick, Washington.
 Mr. O’Leary represents both debtors and creditors in Chapter 7, 11, 12 and 13 bankruptcies.
 He has spoken at various CLE seminars on bankruptcy related topics.
 He is currently on the board of the Bankruptcy Bar Association for the Eastern District of Washington, which is a position he was first elected to in 2012.
 Mr. O’Leary is admitted in both Washington and Oregon and has extensive appearances in the Bankruptcy Courts for Oregon and the Eastern District of Washington.

-Darren M. Digiacinto’s practice focuses on bankruptcy, creditor/debtor rights, commercial litigation, and employment law litigation.
-In the bankruptcy realm, Darren represents both debtors and creditors in the prosecution and defense of adversary proceedings relating to discharge, in addition to working with creditors to protect their rights and claims.
+Darren M. Digiacinto’s practice focuses on bankruptcy, creditor/debtor rights, real property law and litigation, and construction litigation.
+In the bankruptcy realm, Darren represents both debtors and creditors, including the prosecution and defense of adversary proceedings relating to discharge.
 Darren is licensed to practice in Washington and Idaho state and federal courts.
 He also serves as a Trustee for the Eastern District of Washington Bankruptcy Bar.

 Prior to joining Winston & Cashatt in January 2017, Darren was a partner at a mid-size law firm in Spokane.
 Before entering private practice, he served as a judicial clerk at Division II of the Washington State Court of Appeals for the Honorable Judge Marywave Van Deren and the Honorable Judge C.C.
 Bridgewater.
 His pre-law background includes serving as a securities-licensed branch manager for a national financial institution.

-Darren is an active Rotarian, having served in various leadership roles including Club President for the Spokane South Rotary Club.
-He and his wife Corey are also active members and leaders in the Spokane Enological Society.
-His passions include live music, snow-skiing, football, and reading.
+Darren and his wife Corey are active members and leaders in the Spokane Enological Society.
+They enjoy home-improvement projects and their two dogs.
+Darren’s passions include live music, snow-skiing, football, and reading.